AICAN-Research/H2G-Net/README.md

 ## Citation
 Please, cite our paper if you find the work useful:
 <pre>
-  @MISC{pedersen2021H2GNet,
+  @misc{pedersen2021hybrid,
-  title={Hybrid-guiding: A multi-resolution approach for semantic segmentation of gigapixel histopathological images}, author={André Pedersen, Erik Smistad, Tor V. Rise, Vibeke G. Dale, Henrik S. Pettersen, David Bouget, Tor-Arne S. Nordmo, Ingerid Reinertsen, Marit Valla}, year={2021}, eprint={some.numbers}, archivePrefix={arXiv}, primaryClass={eess.IV}}
+  title={Hybrid guiding: A multi-resolution refinement approach for semantic segmentation of gigapixel histopathological images}, author={André Pedersen and Erik Smistad and Tor V. Rise and Vibeke G. Dale and Henrik S. Pettersen and Tor-Arne S. Nordmo and David Bouget and Ingerid Reinertsen and Marit Valla}, year={2021}, eprint={2112.03455}, archivePrefix={arXiv}, primaryClass={eess.IV}}
 </pre>